Chanrithy27/Profile-Page/README.md

 # Profile Page
-This is my first assignment in Coding Dojo that utilizes what I learned with divs, classes, HTML, CSS and flexbox.
+This is my first major assignment that utilizes what I learned with HTML, CSS, the Box Model and Flexbox.
 Code is very sloppy and doesn't scale very well across different resolutions.